-On the outside you’re the dog; on the inside you’re the Dutchman?
+On the outside you’re the dog, on the inside you’re the Dutchman?

 That is interesting.
-What do you think of the film itself—probably dated?
+What do you think of the film itself, probably dated?

-Well, the film is very arty; it’s sort of stiff and not satisfying.
+Well the film is very arty; it’s sort of stiff and not satisfying.
 I think it’s characteristic of Ava Gardner that she would want to do such a film.
-And she got very unhappy with what MGM was offering her, and she was very rebellious.
+And she got very unhappy with what MGM was offering her and she was very rebellious.
 It’s not exactly that she was a lover of art films, but she wanted something outside the norm.
 And, you know, I think she saw herself in that role.

-But that being said, you still have actual readers who read all of your stuff.
+But that being said, you still have actual readers, who read all of your stuff.
 You have certain friends that read all of your stuff.
 But maybe they only read it after a certain point after you’ve generated enough of it.

 Absolutely.
 I only show people things that I think at least are passable.
 And sometimes the readers will say things: “This doesn’t work.
 This doesn’t work.”
-And then I will go back and read it, and I will agree with them.
+And then I will go back and read it and I will agree with them.
 And sometimes I don’t agree with them.
-I’ve published many poems that people didn’t think were finished.
+I’ve published many poems, which people didn’t think were finished.
 I mean, you have to finally answer to your own internalized reader.
-I try very hard to read the thing as coldly as possible the next day, a week later, two weeks later, and I think you have to train yourself to be both inside it and outside it.
+I try very hard to read the thing as coldly as possible the next day, a week later, two weeks later and I think you have to train yourself to be both inside it and outside it.
 And to keep a sense in one’s head of your purposes, what you want it to be, those sounds and emotions that you want it to possess and measure that all the time against just what the words on the page, that you’re reading as coldly as you can, are doing.
 You’re constantly trying to get those two things together.
 I think that being a writer and being an artist is an incredibly weird thing.
 You can only generate it out of your inner life and vulnerability.
 At least, I can only generate it out of that.
 But you also have to have some sense of what you’ve made and whether you’ve really made something that corresponds to all those purposes and emotions you had.
 And made something that doesn’t need you and is tied to you as an umbilical cord.